Sammanay/Whosthatpokecod/organization/pokemonList.md

-Mudbray | Number of legs it walks on, main color pallete, irl counterpart Girafarig | Number of legs it walks on, irl counterpart Togepi | Main shape, number of legs it walks on Fomantis | Type it looks like, color pallete
+Mudbray | Number of legs it walks on, main color pallete, irl counterpart Girafarig | Number of legs it walks on, irl counterpart Togepi | Main shape, number of legs it walks on Fomantis | Type it looks like, color palette
-Maractus | irl counterpart (isn't an anmal but looks like a cactus), number of legs it walks on Gible | irl counterpart, number of legs it walks on, main shape Metapod | main shape
+Maractus | irl counterpart, number of legs it walks on Gible | irl counterpart, number of legs it walks on, main shape Metapod | main shape
 Buizel | Type it looks like, irl counterpart